camyhsu/TO-Chinese-School-2020/cloud-ops/setup-new-server-202104.md

       cd /opt
       cp /root/backup/passenger-6.0.8.tar.gz .
       tar zxvf passenger-6.0.8.tar.gz
+      chown -R root:root passenger-6.0.8
+      chmod -R g-w passenger-6.0.8
       rm passenger-6.0.8.tar.gz
       ```
       Note that your home directory could be different.
+      Also note that changing the ownership and permissions for the passenger directory as described in the commands
+      is important.
+Passenger will refuse to run if the permissions are not tied down due to the security risks of
+      allowing non-root users to access / modify the passenger binary.
    4. Add Passenger binaries to shell PATH by editing **/etc/bash.bashrc** and add the following lines at the end of
       the file:
       ```shell